systemsguide/systemsguide.github.io/docs/foundations.md

 While diagnoses like DID (previously Multiple Personality Disorder) can inspire dismissal of plurality as an disordered delusion that just needs "fixing", plural systems without a diagnosis (or those with plural experiences not classified under DID) can equally have their experiences dismissed as baseless attention-seeking.

 As such, it's productive to understand that plurality is a new term, but one that seeks to describe widespread, pre-existing phenomena.
-Those that choose to use a plural identity model do so because it's the most comfortable way (or, indeed, the only way) to describe their life experiences.
+Those that choose to use a plural identity model do so because it's the best way (or, indeed, the only way) to describe their life experiences.
 What exactly those experiences are take a back seat to the system's own decision that this model helps make sense of themselves.
 Of course, those with experiences that some understand as plural may instead feel comfortable under a singlet model, and many utilizing a plural model do so purely on a personal level, with no desire to share that understanding socially - the goal of plurality as a movement is not to push others to utilze a plural identity model, but to help people be understood, and to help people understand themselves.